- Apply the law of segregation

 Form a conclusion: Were the results close to the expected 9:3:3:1 phenotypic ratio?
 Do the results support the prediction?
 What might be observed if far fewer plants were used, given that alleles segregate randomly into gametes?
 Try to imagine growing that many pea plants, and consider the potential for experimental error.
 For instance, what would happen if it was extremely windy one day?

 Mendel postulated that genes (characteristics) are inherited as pairs of alleles (traits) that behave in a dominant and recessive pattern.
 Alleles segregate into gametes such that each gamete is equally likely to receive either one of the two alleles present in a diploid individual.
 In addition, genes are assorted into gametes independently of one another.
 That is, alleles are generally not more likely to segregate into a gamete with a particular allele of another gene.
 A dihybrid cross demonstrates independent assortment when the genes in question are on different chromosomes or distant from each other on the same chromosome.
+For crosses involving more than two genes, use the forked line or probability methods to predict offspring genotypes and phenotypes rather than a Punnett square.

 Although chromosomes sort independently into gametes during meiosis, Mendel’s law of independent assortment refers to genes, not chromosomes, and a single chromosome may carry more than 1,000 genes.
 When genes are located in close proximity on the same chromosome, their alleles tend to be inherited together.
 This results in offspring ratios that violate Mendel’s law of independent assortment.
 However, recombination serves to exchange genetic material on homologous chromosomes such that maternal and paternal alleles may be recombined on the same chromosome.
 This is why alleles on a given chromosome are not always inherited together.
 Recombination is a random event occurring anywhere on a chromosome.
 Therefore, genes that are far apart on the same chromosome are likely to still assort independently because of recombination events that occurred in the intervening chromosomal space.